kelvinkoon/babiri_v1/README.md

-Built using React, Node, Express, and MongoDB.
+A Pokémon Showdown stats website for VGC and OU.

-Python and AWS utilized for data acquisition.
+Built using React, Node, Express, and MongoDB, with Python and AWS utilized for data acquisition.

-Over 15,000 users since launch.
-Featured on Pokesports Podcast.
+Over 30,000 users since launch.
+Featured on [Pokesports Podcast](https://www.youtube.com/watch?v=ZYbqsDLq994).